784c/sha1/README.md

 ## The Equation with two unknowns

-As mentioned earlier, completing the equation for *e* requires knowing *w*, and computing *w* depends on the initial data.
+As mentioned earlier, completing the equation for *e* requires knowing *w*, and computing *w* depends on the initial data or depends on *e*.
 The most challenging part is that brute-forcing offers no clear stopping point : if you try to brute-force *w* in order to solve the *e* equation, there's no way to verify whether the current value of *w* is actually correct.

 ```math
 \begin{align}